Columbia Restaurant

 Columbia Restaurant is a restaurant in Ybor City, Tampa, Florida.
-It is the oldest continuously operated restaurant in Florida, as well as the oldest Spanish restaurant in the United States and the largest Spanish restaurant in the world.
-It has 15 dining rooms containing 1,700 seats, totaling 52,000 square feet.
+It is the oldest continuously operated restaurant in Florida, as well as the oldest Spanish restaurant in the United States.
+The 15 dining rooms cover 52,000 ft seating 1,700 customers.
+It is the largest Spanish restaurant in the world and occupies an entire city block.
 Founded in 1903 as Saloon Columbia, it was renamed in 1905 to Columbia Restaurant.
 The landmark has been owned by the Hernandez-Gonzmart family for five generations and serves Spanish and Cuban cuisine.

 In addition to the original location in Ybor City, there are Columbia restaurants in Sarasota (opened in 1959); in St. Augustine (opened in 1983); on Sand Key (1989); and in Celebration, Florida (1997).
 There are also smaller Columbia Café restaurants located at the Tampa Bay History Center (opened in 2009) and at Tampa International Airport (opened in May 2012).

 Wine

 The original restaurant's wine list contains more than 1,000 wines with an inventory exceeding 50,000 bottles.
-The restaurant features several private-label wines created to honor family members.
-The popular house sangria is mixed table side.
+The restaurant features several private-label wines and liquors created to honor family members.
+The popular house sangria is mixed tableside, and the recipe has dozens of posts on the internet.

 Activities

-Several nights a week, the restaurant features dinner show performances of flamenco, one of Spain's traditional dances.
+Music

+In the early 1950s, César Gonzmart traded his career as a musician for one as a restaurateur, but after he became general manager, he regularly serenaded his guests with his violin and orchestra.
+Until illness prevented it, he performed regularly and music has always been key to the dining experience.
+There is still live music on weekends.

+Flamenco

+Maria Esparza began performing flamenco dance shows at the Columbia Restaurant in 1988.
+She has been the show's director since 2008.
+She says that flamenco is not only a dance, but also art.
+The dancers tell the story of Spain's culture through their dancing.

+Esparza explains, "It's really hard what we do.
+The coordination is like no other.
+We work with our hands and the footwork, we're doing percussion with our footwork."
+There are dinner shows Tuesday through Saturday.

+Community Harvest

-Columbia Restaurant holds an Annual Community Harvest campaign in September.
-The chain donates 5% of all guests' lunch and dinner checks, allowing patrons to designate the charitable organizations their choice.
-As of 2007, the event has generated more than $820,000 to Floridian nonprofits.
+Beginning in 1997, the Columbia Restaurant has held a monthly Community Harvest campaign during September.
+The chain donates 5% of all guests' lunch and dinner checks, allowing patrons to designate the charitable organizations of their choice.
+As of 2015, the event had generated more than $1.8 million for Florida nonprofits.